arfc/2025-yardas-scipy/initial_submission.md

 # Burning fuel for cheap!
 Transport-independent depletion in OpenMC

 ## Abstract
-OpenMC is a community developed open source software for simulating neutron transport, and includes a depletion module for calculating fuel burnup in nuclear reactors.
-Depletion calculations can be expensive as they require an iterative solution to the neutron transport equation and material composition updates.
-In a scenario where the material composition does not appreciably change, or we need reasonably accurate and low cost depletion, the transport solution may only need to be run once; the same cross sections used for the entire depletion calculation.
+OpenMC is an open-source, community-developed software for neutron transport simulations, featuring a depletion module for fuel burnup calculations in nuclear reactors.
+Depletion calculations can be expensive as they require an iterative solution to the neutron transport equation and material composition updates .In a scenario where the material composition does not appreciably change, or we need reasonably accurate and low cost depletion, the transport solution may only need to be run once; the same cross sections are used for the entire depletion calculation.
 We recently extended the depletion module in OpenMC to enable transport-independent depletion using multigroup cross sections and fluxes.
 This talk will focus on the technical details of this feature, its validation, and areas where the feature has been used, in particular in calculating shutdown dose rates for fusion power applications as well as in performing depletion for fuel cycle modeling.

 ## Description
 Neutron radiation of the fuel inside of a nuclear reactor induces nuclear